kklumpp13/udacity-site-optimization/README.md

   $> ./ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you and running it through PageSpeed Insights.
+1. Copy the public URL ngrok gives you and run it through PageSpeed Insights.

 ### Optimizations Performed